JamesFranc/mira-OSS/README.md

 **Memory that earns its keep**: MIRA doesn't just dump everything into a vector database.
 Memories are extracted as discrete facts, deduplicated through consolidation, refined into concise statements, and linked through typed relationships (supports, conflicts, supersedes).
 Memories track their own access patterns.
 Get used enough, they stick around.
 Sit idle, they decay and delete.

 **Pre-computed semantic intent**: Before your main LLM call, MIRA generates an "evolved semantic touchstone" - a semantic summary of what you're trying to accomplish.
 This touchstone gets embedded once and used everywhere: memory retrieval, context building, tool selection.
 Your conversation context gets weighted with this intent signal.
 This prevents the "one turn behind" problem where memory searches are based on stale context.
+Think of this like speculative execution on a CPU.

 **Progressive disclosure everywhere**: Tools load on demand through the `invokeother_tool` pattern.
-You see tool hints (name + brief description), call invokeother to load what you need, then use it.
+When MIRA needs to use a tool that is not in the context window but it knows are available via a tool hint in working_memory (name + brief description) it invokes invokeother_tool to load the definitions it needs, then uses the tool.
 Idle tools auto-unload after 5 turns.
 This cuts context usage by 80-90%.
-Search results work the same way - summaries first, then message details on demand.
+Search results work the same way - segment summaries first, then message details on demand.

+**Domain knowledge blocks**: MIRA integrates with Letta to maintain togglable topic-specific context containers.
+Enable your "work" block when at work, your "2013 Triumph Street Triple knowledgebase" block while working on maintenance, and your "favorite recipes" block when you're cooking for friends.
+Sleeptime agents process conversation batches and update blocks automatically.
+There is no reason for MIRA to pollute its context window with detailed knowledge of TPS Report guidelines at 2am when you're chatting about the daily-life patterns of Algonquian women in the 1600s.

-**Event-driven architecture**: Everything coordinates through domain events.
+**Event-driven architecture**: Everything coordinates through domain event primatives.
 Message arrives, event fires.
 Memory extracted, event fires.
 Tool used, event fires.
 Components subscribe to what they care about.
-The orchestrator, working memory, tool system, and memory extraction all stay synchronized through this event bus.
+The orchestrator, working memory, tool system, and memory extraction all work together without rigid couplings via this synchronous event bus.
+Events are the central nervous system of MIRA and exist to carry data between decoupled parts.

-**Domain knowledge blocks**: MIRA integrates with Letta to maintain topic-specific context containers.
-Enable your "work" block when at work, your "home" block for personal stuff.
-Sleeptime agents process conversation batches and update blocks automatically.
-These inject into your system prompt when enabled.

 ---